RohanRPatel13/BlackJack/README.md

 Features:
   - 4 decks used
   - 3 shuffles
+  - 4 players
+  - Players can choose to not play a round if they bet $0
   - Players can take chips back by clicking on them
   - The deck will reshuffle once it is half its original size
   - If all the players lose, a play again option is available